ebi-uniprot/uniprot-manual/help/binary_interactions.md

 This subsection of the '[Interaction](https://www.uniprot.org/help/interaction_section)' section provides information about binary protein-protein interactions.
 The data presented in this section are a quality-filtered subset of binary interactions automatically derived from the [IntAct database](https://www.ebi.ac.uk/intact/).
 It is updated at every [UniProt release](https://www.uniprot.org/help/synchronization).

-## Binary interaction plot
+# Binary interaction plot

 This is a graphical plot representation of the binary interactions available for a protein.
 The first entry name (in bold) on the X- and Y-axis of the plot is the selected protein entry, and a circle indicates an interaction with a partner protein.
 Interactions between partner proteins are also shown on the graphic.
 Selecting an interaction circle will open a tooltip containing further information on the interaction, including UniProtKB accession numbers and links to the IntAct database.
-The plot can be filtered by subcellular location and/or disease if data is available. <br>
+The plot can be filtered by subcellular location and/or disease if data is available.

 For usability reasons, the binary interaction plot will not be available if there are more than 50 binary interactions for the selected protein entry.

-## Binary interaction table
+# Binary interaction table

 Interactions with the displayed protein, or with one of its isoforms or proteolytic products, are shown in the table: